Pipelined proving

 Hylé ensures both privacy and scalability by verifying only the state transitions of smart contracts.

 However, provable applications usually run into an issue.
-Proof generation can be slow, especially on less powerful devices, and an app with a lot of usage will see competing operations, ie. operations that start with the same base state because the previous state change hasn't been settled yet.
+Proof generation can be slow, especially on less powerful devices, and an app with a lot of usage will see conflicting operations, ie. operations that start with the same base state because the previous state change hasn't been settled yet.

 This is linked to several challenges: